-A result of the delivery and action plan focussing on the time period of 2022-24 is that many of the identified opportunities centre around buildings.
+A result of the delivery and action plan focussing on the time period up to 2025 is that many of the identified opportunities centre around buildings.
 However, the largest reductions arise from actions taken within the purchase of goods and services - as this is greatest proportion of the overall carbon footprint.